haiwera-silk-cd/magento-devdocs/guides/v2.0/architecture/extensibility.md

 ### Upgrade and versioning strategies

 Magento has well-defined upgrade and versioning strategies that can help you avoid any problems with software component dependencies.
-Add modules after confirming that the {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} version is compatible with the Magento Framework version.
+Add modules after confirming that the {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} version is compatible with the Magento框架 version.

 ## Related topics {#m2arch-related}

 <a href="{{ page.baseurl }}/architecture/archi_perspectives/ABasics_intro.html">Architectural basics</a>

-<a href="{{ page.baseurl }}/architecture/global_extensibility_features.html">Global features that support extensibility</a>
+<a href="{{ page.baseurl }}/architecture/global_extensibility_features.html">全局可扩展的特性</a>

-<a href="{{ page.baseurl }}/architecture/frontend_custom_strategies.html">Ease of frontend customization</a>
+<a href="{{ page.baseurl }}/architecture/frontend_custom_strategies.html">容易的前端定制</a>